Your Guide to Early Stages of Labour Known as The Latent Phase

 Remember that you are most likely to be comfortable in a more upright and forward position.
 It might be kneeling on a cushion and rocking gently backwards and forwards on a birth ball.
 There are some women who sit on the loo as they naturally gravitate to a small safe place, as all mammals do in labour.
 Of course you can also lie down and have a rest, though lying down or semi-recumbent are likely to be the most uncomfortable positions in labour.

-These are simply suggestions.
+These are simply suggestions and what works for some mothers, will be different to others.
 When it comes to it, you will know exactly what to do.
 Nature has programmed you to know perfectly how to give birth, and you are the expert.